PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

     "/path/to/code/classA.php",9,1,error,"Missing function doc comment",PEAR.Commenting.FunctionComment.Missing,5,0
     "/path/to/code/classA.php",11,5,warning,"Inline control structures are discouraged",Generic.ControlStructures.InlineControlStructure.Discouraged,5,1

+> [!IMPORTANT]
-**Note:** The first row of the CSV output defines the order of information.
+> The first row of the CSV output defines the order of information.
 When using the CSV output, please parse this header row to determine the order correctly as the format may change over time or new information may be added.

 ## Printing an Emacs Report
 PHP_CodeSniffer can output a report in a format the compiler built into the GNU Emacs text editor can understand.
 This lets you use the built-in complier to run PHP_CodeSniffer on a file you are editing and navigate between errors and warnings within the file.
 To print an Emacs report, use the `--report=emacs` command line argument.
 The output will look like this: